Macad3D/Macad3D/Source/Macad.UserGuide/Concepts/ImportExport.md

 U3D         | Mesh Export
 PDF         | Drawing Export, Mesh Export (as 3D-PDF)

-Imported meshes can be displayed, but not modified or be part of another modeling operation.
+> [!Tip] Imported meshes can be displayed, but not modified or be part of another modeling operation.
+However, meshes can be converted to solids using the [Convert to Solid](xref:xref:e0d6ed71-f1fa-481b-94b4-c7f76591b1b4#shape-stack-converter) tool.

 # Drawings